koushikavula/cyberpy/README.md

 1. **UDP:**	  Runs "Basic" on UDP ports (~5 minutes)
 1. **Full:** 	Runs a full range port scan, then runs a thorough scan on new ports (~5-10 minutes)
 1. **Vulns:**	Runs CVE scan and nmap Vulns scan on all found ports (~5-15 minutes)
-1. **Recon:**	Runs "Basic" scan "if not yet run", then suggests recon commands "i.e. gobuster, nikto, smbmap" based on the found ports, then prompts to automatically run them
 1. **All:**  	Runs all the scans consecutively (~20-30 minutes)
 # Requirements:
 **Required:** Gobuster v3.0 or higher, as it is not backward compatible.